 Knowing this about my likes and dislikes helps to me make sure my clothing purchase stays true to my essence, and I don’t regret my purchase straight afterwards.

-HOW TO MAKE MORE MONEY
+Part Two: HOW TO MAKE MORE MONEY

 I’d much rather MAKE MORE MONEY than have to feel constrained, or live on such a strict budget that life is no fun.

 “Making more money” can be a super fun challenge, and I’m totally motivated by the dollar signs when it involves saving for a big trip.

 Here’s few new ways to save money for a trip:

 I love Chris Guillebeau’s Side Hustle School Project.

 My favourite story of late is an Australian girl, Georgia Norton Lodge, who draws pencil sketches of people’s homes to save money for her own house.